lavague-ai/LaVague/docs/docs/learn/browser-drivers.md

 We have two Driver options:

 - ✅ SeleniumDriver: the Action Engine will generate and execute code using Selenium.
-We most often use and add support for Selenium.
+We use the SeleniumDriver by default and it has the most complete feature set.
 - 🎭 PlaywrightDriver: the Action Engine will generate and execute code using Playwright
 - 🖥️ Chrome extension: when used along the DriverServer to generate code, the Chrome extension will execute JavaScript

 ## Driver feature support